CenturyLinkCloud/PublicKB/Blueprints/blueprints-best-practices.md

 #### Adding to Existing Environment
 If you are adding capacity to an existing environment the most common pattern is a drop down where you can select an existing asset which the new server is able register with.

+#### Caching Package Parameters
+The parameter types and other metadata is embedded within the Blueprint definition.
+Changes to parameter names, types, etc. in an included package will not be reflected until the blueprint is edited and republished.

 #### Advanced Needs
 If your state needs are more advanced, such as requiring key exchange, automated registering of new assets, self-discovery, etc. we recommend investigating the bpbroker toolset which was specifically created to support this workflow.